BurlingtonCodeAcademy/webdev-prework/01_hello_javascript.md

 Stop when the given number exceeds the maximum number
 ```

 As humans we can read the description above and think about how this could be performed on a sheet of paper.
 Unfortunately a computer is not able to translate the text written above into basic operations that run on a CPU and use data from computer memory.
-Computers need more explicit instructions to follow, and those instructions have to adhere to the rules of a given programming language.
+Computers need more explicit instructions to follow, and those instructions have to adhere to the rules of a given programming language know as **syntax**.

 Have a look at the JavaScript code below, which follows the steps written above.

 ```js
 let max = 10;